Slow Mixing of Glauber Dynamics for the Six-Vertex Model in the Ordered Phases: Slow Mixing in the Ferroelectric Phase

 \section{Slow Mixing in the Ferroelectric Phase}

-In this section we use a conductance-based argument to show that Glauber dynamics for the six-vertex model can be slow mixing in all of the ferroelectric region.
+We start with the ferroelectric phase where $a > b + c$ or $b > a + c$, and we give a conductance-based argument to show that Glauber dynamics can be slowly mixing in the entire ferroelectric region.
 Specifically, we show that there exist boundary conditions that induce an exponentially small, asymmetric bottleneck in the state space, revealing a natural trade-off between the energy and entropy in the system.
-Viewing the six-vertex model as an intersecting lattice path model, our approach demonstrates how to plant polynomially-many paths in the grid that can (1) be analyzed independently, while (2) being capable of intersecting maximally.
-This idea of path independence makes our analysis tractable and allows us to interpret the dynamics of a path as a correlated random walk, for which we develop an exponentially small tail bound in~\Cref{sec:tail-behavior}.
-Since escape probabilities govern mixing times~\cite{peres2015mixing}, we show how to relate the expected maximum deviation of a correlated walk to the conductance of the Markov chain to prove slow mixing.
+Viewing the six-vertex model in the intersecting lattice path interpretation suggests how to plant polynomially-many paths in the grid that can (1) be analyzed independently, while (2) being capable of intersecting maximally.
+This path independence makes our analysis tractable and allows us to interpret the dynamics of a path as a \emph{correlated random walk}, for which we develop an exponentially small tail bound in~\Cref{sec:tail-behavior}.
+Since conductance governs mixing times, we show how to relate the expected maximum deviation of a correlated walk to the conductance of the Markov chain and prove slow mixing.
 In addition to showing slow mixing up to the conjectured threshold, a surprising feature of our argument is that it potentially gives a combinatorial explanation for the phase transition from the ferroelectric to disordered phase.
 In particular, \Cref{lem:escape-cut-mass} demonstrates how the parameters of the model delicately balance the probability mass of the Markov chain.

-Next, we exploit the invariance of the Gibbs measure and the lattice path interpretation of the six-vertex model to conveniently reparameterize the Boltzmann weights.
-Specifically, we let $w_1 = \lambda^2$ and $w_2 = 1$ so that we can ignore empty sites.
-Note that $a = \sqrt{w_1 w_2} = \lambda$.
-We also let $b = w_2 = w_3 = \mu$ and $c = w_5 = w_6 = 1$ so that the weight of a configuration only comes from straight segments and intersections of neighboring lattice paths.
+We start by leveraging the invariance of the Gibbs measure and the lattice path interpretation of the six-vertex model to conveniently reparameterize the Boltzmann weights.
+Recall that for a fixed boundary condition, the invariants of the model~\cite{bleher2009exact} imply that $a = \sqrt{w_1 w_2}$.
+Therefore, we set $w_1 = \lambda^2$ and $w_2 = 1$ to ignore empty sites while letting $a = \lambda$.
+We also set $b = w_3 = w_4 = \mu$ and $c = w_5 = w_6 = 1$ so that the weight of a configuration only comes from straight segments and intersections of neighboring lattice paths.